marijnh/Eloquent-JavaScript/21_skillsharing.md

 {{index socket}}

 But an ((HTTP)) request allows only a simple flow of information: the client sends a request, the server comes back with a single response, and that is it.
-There is a technology called _((WebSockets))_, supported by modern browsers, that makes it possible to open ((connection))s for arbitrary data exchange.
+There is a technology called _((WebSockets))_ that makes it possible to open ((connection))s for arbitrary data exchange.
 But using them properly is somewhat tricky.

 In this chapter, we use a simpler technique—((long polling))—where clients continuously ask the server for new information using regular HTTP requests, and the server stalls its answer when it has nothing new to report.